Balumama

-Balumama Maharaj, (born Ballappa, 3 October 1892 – 4 September 1966) was an Indian saint, guru, mystic, and a yogi.
+Balumama Maharaj (born Ballappa, 3 October 1892 – 4 September 1966) was an Indian saint, guru, mystic, and a yogi.

 Life and miracles

 Early life

-Balumama was born on 4 October 1892 in a village called Akkol in Chikkodi taluk of Belgaum district in Karnataka in a Hindu dhangar (Shepherd) family.
-His father was a shepherd named Mayappa and his mother's name was Sundara.
+Balumama was born on 4 October 1892 in a village called Akkol in Chikkodi taluk of Belgaum district in Karnataka in a Hindu dhangar (Shepherd) in a Kannada speaking family.
+His father was a shepherd named Mayappa and his mother's name was Sundaravva.
 He spent his childhood with his parents but was always lost in meditation.
 He later went on to live some time after do marriage The marriage did not last long.
 He was given about 15 sheep by his in-laws which he started to tend.

 Temple

-Balumama attained samadhi at the age of 73 in 1966 in a village called Adamapur in Kolhapur district of Maharashtra.
-A temple was built in his memory in Adamapur which lies between Nipani in Karnataka and Radhanagari in Maharashtra.
-The Temple is managed by Shri Balumama Sansthana.
-The small flock have now grown to 40,000 sheep, which are looked after by his devotees and still considered sacred.
+Balumama attained samadhi at the age of 73 in 1966 in a village called Adamapur, Tal : Bhudargad in the Kolhapur district of Maharashtra.
+A temple was built in his memory in Adamapur, which lies between Nipani in Karnataka and Radhanagari in Maharashtra.
+The temple is managed by Shri Balumama Sansthana.